F41zK4r1m/HackTheBox/PC.md

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/7939cc35-2ff8-4c63-9746-131b0ba911e1)

-I got 3 modules in the SimpleApp:
+This revealed three modules within SimpleApp:

 ```
 SimpleApp.LoginUser
 SimpleApp.RegisterUser
 SimpleApp.getInfo
 ```

-I enumerated all 3 services & it seems like I need to have an account/authentication token to use the service:
+I attempted to use all three services but realized that an account or authentication token was required to access them:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/53109ad4-d31b-4ac2-b1ce-93745658dbba)

-I downloaded grpcui that will initiate a UI portal on which we can provide our data to create or modify our blog.
-There are other operations also which we can use from this portal.
+To interact with the gRPC service and provide data for creating or modifying our blog, I downloaded grpcui, which opens a user interface portal:

 ```bash
 grpcui -plaintext 10.10.11.214:50051
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/d7d2eeb9-a203-4eea-b52e-1a11828483cc)

-I got the UI page opened in my browser directly after running the command:
+This command opened the UI page directly in my browser:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/2ba0c48b-5861-4fd5-ae5a-343559ad28c2)

+Overall, the enumeration process involved identifying the gRPC service on port 50051, exploring available services and modules, and utilizing tools like grpccurl and grpcui to interact with the service.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Initial access:

-In the LoginUser portal I tried the default 'admin:admin' credentials & got successfully logged-in.
+I attempted to log in to the LoginUser portal using the default 'admin:admin' credentials and successfully gained access.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/269a897f-887b-4c5c-9c04-3481474a5246)
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/627a58bb-f7de-4444-b88c-5901bdd9e6a4)

-I got the token & ID of the administrator which I used it to get info:
+After logging in, I obtained the administrator's token and ID, which I used to retrieve additional information.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/02f99a8e-1b4d-458c-8c8d-544296765c42)

-I sent the request to Burp & save the request part:
+To capture the request, I sent it to Burp and saved the relevant part.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/3f8f7236-0954-42d3-92a2-1348fe00d506)

-With the saved requested part I ran SQLmap to retrieve the more info from DB & finally got the user & password:
+Using the saved request, I ran SQLmap to extract more information from the database, successfully retrieving the user and password.

 ```bash
 sqlmap -r grpc.req --level=5 --risk=3 --batch --dbs --dump